 During the process of designing the modern wireless communication systems, procedures for estimation of external noise have a very important role due to external noise can significantly influences to services quality of wireless systems.
-Classic way of visual reading from different ITU recommendation can be time consuming and with great error possibility because of visual reading and applying interpolation formulas.
-The good alternative can be neural networks model of very complex graphs from ITU recommendation.
-Neural network model can avoid errors due to manual graphs reading enabling faster calculation of the level of external noise of receiver
+Classic way of visual reading from different printed graphics can be time consuming and with great error possibility because of visual reading and applying interpolation formulas.
+The good alternative can be neural networks models of complex graphs from various recommendations for antenna noise calculation.
+Neural model can avoid errors due to manual graphs reading enabling faster calculation of the level of external noise of receiver.